 This summer, scout out some new trails with help from the Canyoneers, Museum-trained naturalists and volunteer trail guides.

 The sun shines bright, and all that daylight generally means trails are open longer and more people are out and about.
 It can also get pretty hot on the trails.
-Fortunately, there are plenty of places to enjoy nature and escape both the heat and tourist crush zones.
-So, fill up your reusable water bottle and get ready for some cool hikes.
+Fortunately, there are plenty of places to enjoy nature and escape both the heat and tourist crunch zones.
+So fill up your reusable water bottle and get ready for some chill hikes.

 Blue Sky Ecological Reserve